arrayio/array-io-solidity/common-patterns.rst

-contract into an unusable state by causing ``richest`` to be the address of a contract that has a fallback function which fails (e.g. by using ``revert()`` or by just consuming more than the 2300 gas stipend transferred to them).
+contract into an unusable state by causing ``richest`` to be the address of a contract that has a fallback function which fails (e.g. by using ``revert()`` or by just consuming more than the 2300 gas stipend).
 That way, whenever ``transfer`` is called to deliver funds to the "poisoned" contract, it will fail and thus also ``becomeRichest`` will fail, with the contract being stuck forever.